 On February 2022, agricultural trade groups appealed the EPA’s ruling to the 8th Circuit Court of Appeals, arguing the EPA ignored its own scientific findings.
 This appeal is really saying that the EPA got bullied by the 9th Circuit into changing its position.
 But in March 2022, the 8th Circuit shot down this appeal.

 Over the last 14 months, a large number of chlorpyrifos pesticide lawsuits have been filed against the manufacturer Corteva.
 Corteva is the corporate successor to what used to be Dow Chemical Co.
 The lawsuits are being filed on behalf of children who claim that prenatal exposure to chlorpyrifos caused various negative health consequences and birth defects including neurologic disorders, developmental delays, cognitive delays, vision problems, and autism.

-Some are anticipating that chlorpyrifos will be the next big toxic mass tort.
-The plaintiffs in the chlorpyrifos lawsuits filed so far fall into 1 of 2 categories.
+Some are anticipating that chlorpyrifos lawsuits will be the next major toxic mass tort.
+The plaintiffs in every chlorpyrifos lawsuit that has be filed so far fall into one of two categories.
 The first category includes people who lived near farms or agricultural sites where chlorpyrifos was applied and allege that their child was exposed to the chemical in utero.
 The second category includes women who worked on farms where chlorpyrifos was applied or who worked in packaging plants where chlorpyrifos crops were handled.

 Contact Miller & Zois About Your Pesticide Birth Defect Case

-Our firm is currently investigating pesticide birth defect cases involving prenatal exposure to the insecticide chlorpyrifos.
+Our firm is currently investigating victims seeking to file a chlorpyrifos lawsuit for birth defect cases involving prenatal exposure to the insecticide chlorpyrifos.
 If you believe you have a potential case, call us today at 800-553-8082.